 Babar Ahmad, Haroon Rashid Aswat, Syed Tahla Ahsan – all British citizens – and Mustafa Kamal Mustafa (AKA Abu Hamza al-Masri), the “suspects,” were arrested in the U.K. based on extradition requests by the United States following their indictment on terrorism charges in the U.S. The suspects challenged their extradition in the U.K.’s legal system alleging, among other claims, that they would be subjected to confinement in the ADX and SAMs if convicted.
 This account simplifies the complexities of three separate legal proceedings that were later consolidated before the ECHR.

-The U.K. court held that the suspects’ complaints that they may be exposed to trial by military tribunal, the death penalty and rendition were nullified ...
+The U.K. court held that the suspects’ complaints that they may be exposed to trial by military tribunal, the death penalty and rendition were nullified by a U.S. ...

 by Matt Clarke